librebill/librebill/README.md

 # LibreBill

+> This project is currently under active development.
+Not for production use yet.

 LibreBill is a free and open source billing platform solution for web hosts, cloud providers and freelancers.

----

 ## Technical Justifications